Setting Goals for the New Year

 You can set goals around these areas or another area that is important to you.
 Have fun with it!

 Sign up for my newsletter and I'll send you the goals bingo card I use, for free.
-You could also pre-order, "This Is Me: More than a journal for those with chronic illness."
+I invite you to also order my new journal, "This Is Me: More than a journal for those with chronic illness."
 I created this journal with you in mind.
-In it you'll find goal setting pages, the goals bingo game, inspirational quotes, journal pages, coloring pages, and more.
-The journal launches at the end of the month and if you order now, you'll be the first get access to my video series on how I use the journal to live my best life with chronic illness.
+In it you'll find goal setting pages, the goals bingo game, inspirational quotes, journal pages, coloring pages to help you reduce stress, and more.
+Email me once you've placed your order and you'll be the first to get access to my video series on how I use the journal to live my best life with chronic illness.

 Sign-up for my newsletter HERE